citizenlabsgr/elections-api/README.md

 If you would like to contribute to this project, fork this repository or ask for commit access rights during one of our ["Hack Night" events](https://citizenlabs.org/join/).

-Once you have access rights or a fork, please read the [CONTRIBUTING.md](https://github.com/citizenlabsgr/elections-api/blob/master/CONTRIBUTING.md) file to set up your local environment.
-Create a branch for every issue you work on and make a pull request to `master` with the corresponding issue attached.
+Once you have access rights or a fork, please read the [CONTRIBUTING.md](https://github.com/citizenlabsgr/elections-api/blob/main/CONTRIBUTING.md) file to set up your local environment.
+Create a branch for every issue you work on and make a pull request to `main` with the corresponding issue attached.

-You can also contribute content changes by editing [these files](https://github.com/citizenlabsgr/elections-api/tree/master/content) directly on GitHub.
+You can also contribute content changes by editing [these files](https://github.com/citizenlabsgr/elections-api/tree/main/content) directly on GitHub.
 If you would like to know more about us, please check out our [welcome kit](https://github.com/citizenlabsgr/read-first).

 ## History